ieb/N2KNMEA0183Wifi/docs/ble-transport.md

 1. **`alternator_temp` originates from the PGN 127489 engine-oil-temperature field.** The engine has no oil temperature sensor.
 The firmware comment ("alternator temperature as engineOil temperature, more important with LiFePO4") documents the substitution.
 True oil temperature is never emitted.
 2. **PGN 127508 instance 2 is a synthetic "battery"** whose Battery Voltage = alternator output and Battery Temperature = alternator NTC.
 It is not a real battery. `alternator_volts` and `alternator_temp` in this characteristic are sourced from PGN 127489, not from instance 2; clients should ignore PGN 127508 instance 2 entirely.
+3. **N2KEngine may emit the engine temperature triplet on legacy PGN 130312 or on PGN 130316.** The bridge accepts either PGN for source 14 (exhaust) and source 3 (engine room) and normalizes them into this characteristic.
-3. **PGN 130316 temperature sources 30 and 31+** are firmware-proprietary (outside the NMEA 0-15 range).
-Source 30 duplicates the alternator NTC and is not surfaced here.
-Sources 31+N expose OneWire DS18B20 probes of variable count and are not part of this fixed-layout characteristic.
+4. **Firmware-proprietary temperature sources 30 and 31+** are not surfaced here.
+Source 30 duplicates the alternator NTC, while sources 31+N expose OneWire DS18B20 probes of variable count.

 Exhaust temperature (source 14) and engine-room temperature (source 3) are standard NMEA 2000 temperature sources.